-To gather examples of genetic adaptation to climate change, we performed a systematic literature search on the Web of Science (WoS) using a combination of different key words [('climate change' OR 'climate warming' OR 'global warming') + ('evolution' OR

-'microevolution') + ('rapid adaptation' OR 'rapid shift' OR 'rapid change') + 'genetic', 1127 records, accessed on 2024-02-09].
-We first performed a selection round, reading all titles and abstracts, only selecting records that assessed genetic adaptation to climate change in wild populations (see Table S1).
-We selected 56 records to read in-depth, summarizing and assessing whether the five criteria outlined in the previous section were met (if necessary, reading additional papers on the study system when these came up in the search or were cited as evidence, Table S2), thus highlighting species with robust evidence of genetic adaptation in response to climate change.
-We also determined whether the trait under study is plastic (i.e. evidence presented that the expression the trait depends on a climatic variable), how many timepoints each study sampled, for how many populations, whether genomic data was collected, and whether the underlying data is openly available (Table S2).
-We furthermore assessed an additional 44 papers that came to our attention while selecting and assessing the WoS records [e.g. examples identified in previous literature reviews (Merilä & Hendry, 2014 and references therein; Scheffers et al., 2016) or examples cited by assessed studies, Table S2].
-Note that as our search terms are affirmative - specifically looking for populations in which genetic adaptation occurred - we thereby exclude studies that assessed whether genetic adaptation had occurred but that did not find a genetic change over time (see Discussion).
+To gather examples of genetic adaptation to climate change, we performed a systematic literature search on the Web of Science (WoS) using a combination of different key words [('climate change' OR 'climate warming' OR 'global warming') + ('evolution\' OR 'microevolution') + ('rapid adaptation' OR 'rapid shift' OR 'rapid change') + 'genetic', 1201 records, accessed on 2024-10-23].
+We first performed a selection round, reading all titles and abstracts, only selecting records that assessed genetic adaptation to climate change in wild populations over time (see Table S1).
+We selected 45 records to read in-depth, summarizing and assessing whether the five criteria outlined in the previous section were met (if necessary, reading additional papers on the study system when these came up in the search or were cited as evidence, Table S2), thus highlighting species with robust evidence of genetic adaptation in response to climate change.
+We also determined whether the trait under study is plastic (i.e. evidence presented that the expression of the trait depends on a climatic variable), how many timepoints each study sampled, for how many populations, whether genomic data was collected, and whether the underlying data is openly available (Table S2).
+We furthermore assessed an additional 42 papers that came to our attention while selecting and assessing the WoS records [e.g. examples identified in previous literature reviews (Merilä & Hendry, 2014 and references therein; Scheffers et al., 2016) or examples cited by assessed studies, Table S2].
+Note that as our search terms are affirmative - specifically looking for populations in which genetic adaptation occurred - we as a result did not find many studies that assessed whether genetic adaptation had occurred but that did not find a genetic change over time (see Section 3.2 for discussion).
 Importantly, we only included studies on adaptation to climate change in natural populations, thus excluding studies of invasive species adjusting to a new climate [e.g. (Krehenwinkel et al., 2015; Sultan et al., 2013; Urbanski et al., 2012)] or populations adjusting to other environmental changes [e.g. habitat fragmentation (Hill et al., 1999)].
-Furthermore, studies were only included when they used a strong method to infer genetic change over time [i.e. temporal data combined with animal models, common-garden experiments, or molecular genetic approaches (Merilä & Hendry, 2014)].
-We thus only included studies that sampled at least two time points and statistically tested for a genetic change over time.
-Finally, we excluded studies that only provided suggestive evidence, i.e. studies that used a strong method to infer genetic change over time but with caveats.
-Specifically, (1) studies that used a repeated common-garden experiment over time but did not correct for maternal effects were only included when they provided additional evidence for the genetic basis of the trait such as heritability estimates [e.g. excluding (Helm et al., 2019; Higgins et al., 2014; Nielsen et al., 2023); and excluding plant resurrection experiments without a refresher generation e.g. (Everingham et al., 2021; Gómez et al., 2018; Nevo et al., 2012)]; (2) we excluded a study that used animal models but with estimates that overlapped zero (Moiron et al., 2024); and (3) we excluded a range shifting paper where the modern sample consisted of a different part of the range than the historic sample [i.e. comparison that cannot distinguish response to selection from other processes such as nonrandom dispersal and genetic drift, (Bi et al., 2019)].
-Although not included here, with targeted follow-up studies to supplement their evidence base, these suggestive studies could similarly present opportunities to determine the drivers and constraints that underly adaptive potential under climate change (N=15 papers, Table S2).
+Furthermore, studies were only included when they used a strong method to infer genetic change over time while accounting for maternal and storage effects [i.e. temporal data combined with animal models, common-garden experiments, or molecular genetic approaches (Merilä & Hendry, 2014)].
+We thus only included studies that sampled at least two time points and that used a strong inference method to statistically test for a genetic change over time in response to climate change (34 papers of the 87 selected papers excluded, Table S2, but see Section 3.3 below).